 - Remove any leaves, debris, or snow that may be clogging the gutters or downspouts, causing water to spill into the foundation.

-- Furniture.
+- Dry and Clean the Furniture.
 If you have a clean dry area outside to move your furniture, take them out to remove any caked mud, dirt, and debris from the fabric.

 - Any flooded padding will need to be thrown out.